 Windows of heightened plasticity in the course of brain development are called “critical periods.”
 In 1998, Professor Hensch and colleagues achieved the first direct control over critical periods in the visual system, delaying or accelerating the critical period responsible for balanced representation of left and right eye inputs in the visual cortex.
 Since then the Hensch Lab has identified pivotal brain molecules, cells, and circuits that orchestrate critical periods and rewire neural connections in response to environmental experience—particularly early sensory experience.

 As part of the Conte Center, the lab is now using behavioral and electrophysiological readouts to characterize critical periods in the maturation of prefrontal circuits.
 The focus is on the role of one type of inhibitory neuron within these circuits, the PV-cell—as PV-cells are thought to control the timing of critical periods and exhibit defects in psychiatric disorders such as autism and schizophrenia.
 The role of PV-cells in prefrontal development and plasticity will be studied both in normal laboratory mice and mouse models of early life stress or mental illness, especially in relation to fear and anxiety behaviors.
-This functional data will ultimately be integrated with morphologic and genetic data from the Connectome and Imprintome projects carried out by the Lichtman, Zhuang, and Dulac labs.
+This functional data will ultimately be integrated with morphologic and genetic data from the Connectome and Imprintome projects carried out by the Lichtman, Arlotta, and Feng labs.

 Targeting Oxidative Stress and Aberrant Critical Period Plasticity in the Developmental Trajectory to Schizophrenia.